marjaanah-stack/ai-finops-automation-lab/README.md

 # 🤖 AI Finance-Ops Agent: Bank-to-GL Reconciliation

 This project demonstrates an **AI-assisted finance operations workflow** that automates the reconciliation between bank transactions and the General Ledger (GL).
-It was designed and built by **Marjaana Peeters**, aspiring AI-savvy fractional CFO, to explore how no-code agents and synthetic finance data can automate repetitive accounting processes.
+It was designed and built by **Marjaana Peeters**, AI-savvy finance professional, to explore how no-code agents and synthetic finance data can automate repetitive accounting processes.

 ---